EIDA/routing/doc/index.rst

 This could be perfect to route requests to other datacenters, whose internal structure is not well known.

+.. note:: There are two main differences between the information provided in
+          `routing.xml` and the one provided in `masterTable.xml`.
+The former will be used to synchronized with other data centers if requested.
+          On the other hand, the information added in `masterTable.xml` will be kept private and not take part in any synchronization process.

 .. warning:: Only the network level is used to calculate the
              routing for the routes in the master table.
 This makes sense if we consider that the main purpose of this *extra* information is